Write us

 • Difficulty - Moderate difficult (depends on your level of fitness).

-• Acclimatization is Recommended
+• Acclimatization is recommended

 DAY 8: CUSCO

-This day you can relax in the City you have many options for this day.Cusco, offers us many tourist, natural and cultural attractions.
-We are going to tell you what are the best options to do this day in Cusco and its vicinity.
+Today, you can relax in the city.
+There are many options for things to do in Cusco, which offers many tourist, natural and cultural attractions.
+We will tell you the best ways to spend your day in Cusco and the surrounding area.

-You can explore some of many very good museums such as the Inca Museum, the Qoricancha Museum, the Archaeological Museum (which also houses a small art exhibition), the Regional Historic Museum and the Religious Art Museum.Another good option is go to Saqsayhuaman, Qenqo or Raqchi.
-At nigth you can visit the famous Neighborhood of San Blas.
+You can explore some of the many excellent museums, such as the Inca Museum, the Qoricancha Museum, the Archaeological Museum (which houses a small art exhibition), the Regional Historical Museum, and the Religious Art Museum.
+Another good option is to visit Saqsayhuaman, Qenqo or Raqchi.
+At night, you can visit the famous San Blas neighborhood.

 DAY 9: DEPARTURE DAY